Creating a Field With an HTML Meta Tag

 <meta name="MyCustomMetaName" content="...">) in your HTML item and you want the

 content attribute value to be set in a field on your item.
-Therefore, you create a field named
+Create a field named

-MyCustomMetaName and create a mapping that fills the field with the
+MyCustomMetaName and create a mapping that fills this field with the

 content attribute value of the meta tag.